Don-Chris/Plot2LaTeX/README.md

 # Options
 **PLOT2LATEX(h, filename, 'option1', value, 'option2', value, ...)** or **PLOT2LATEX(h, filename, options_struct)** saves figure with specified options.
 - 'Renderer':'painters' (default), 'opengl', ''(no change)
 - 'yCorrFactor': 0.8 (default, in px)
+- 'legCorrFactor': 1.02 (default in Percent): Option for manually correct the horizontal size of a (vertical) legend.
 - 'DIR_INKSCAPE': directory to inkscape.exe
-- 'Verbose':         ['console' (default), 'waitbar', 'both', false], Should a waitbar appear to show progress or a console text
+- 'Verbose': 'console' (default), 'waitbar', 'both', boolean: Should a waitbar appear to show progress or a console text
-- 'useOrigFigure'    false (default, Use the original figure or create a copy?)
+- 'useOrigFigure': false (default): Use the original figure or create a copy?
-- 'OnlySVG':         false (default), Option to stop after creating the svg file.
+- 'OnlySVG': false (default): Option to stop after creating the svg file.
 Can be used, if the plots are used as svg files or if inkscape is not installed.
-- 'Interpreter':     'tex' (default, 'latex','none'), changes the matlab text interpreter
+- 'Interpreter': 'tex' (default), 'latex','none': Changes the matlab text interpreter
-- 'FontSize':        11 (default, in pt), should be equal to the font size inside of the document, use '' if the font size should not be changed before hand.
+- 'FontSize': auto (default), '', 'fixed', 14 (in pt): Should be equal to the font size inside of the document, use '' if the font size should not be changed before hand.
-- 'ReplaceList':     ['' (default), a cell with 2 columns, first column: text in figure, second column: new text in .svg], Should a placeholder text in the figure be  replaced with a LaTeX command that e.g. matlab can't correctly display? example : {'placeholder','\acr{thickness}'; 'placeholder2','$\exp{-4r^2}$'}
+- 'ReplaceList': '' (default), a cell with 2 columns, first column: text in figure, second column: new text in .svg: Should a placeholder text in the figure be  replaced with a LaTeX command that e.g. matlab can't correctly display? example : {'placeholder','\acr{thickness}'; 'placeholder2','$\exp{-4r^2}$'}
-- 'Inkscape_Export_Mode': ['export-area-page' (default), 'export-area', 'export-area-drawing', 'export-use-hints'], inkscape export options, see wiki.inkscape.org
+- 'Inkscape_Export_Mode': 'export-area-page' (default), 'export-area', 'export-area-drawing', 'export-use-hints': inkscape export options, see wiki.inkscape.org

 # Example function calls:
 - **PLOT2LATEX(gcf, 'FirstPlot')**